by Bruce Dunlavy

 DST use has been debated off and on ever since, and some States are pushing to either make it permanent or abolish it altogether rather than having to change the time twice every year.
 The leading proponents of DST today seem to be in the outdoor entertainment industry.
 More hours of daylight during summer evenings means more hours to spend money at amusement parks, sporting events, and other such activities.

 I propose a different and more sweeping change.
 Modern life is not like life 100 years ago.
 Work schedules are no longer as consistent as they used to be and individuals more frequently adjust their activities and timetables.

 Let us revisit Ben Franklin’s satiric piece about just getting up earlier or later and mix it with the railroads’ desire for predictable time across wide expanses of territory.
 How about one time for the entire world?
 If it is noon in Tokyo, why should it not also be noon in Havana?

-Anyone engaged in international business would know exactly what time – and what day – it is with any client or supplier.
+Anyone engaged in international business would know exactly what time it is – and what day it is – with any client or supplier.
 No more “my time or your time”?
-China already has implemented a system whereby the same time is in effect across its wide area, even though its eastern and western borders should be four or five hours apart.
-Local businesses and individuals would simply adjust their schedules as they wish, starting an hour earlier in the summer or an hour later in the winter without having to undertake a wholesale time change for all.
+China already has implemented a system whereby the same time is in effect across its wide area, even though its eastern and western borders would typically be four or five hours apart.
+Local businesses and individuals could simply adjust their schedules as they wish, starting an hour earlier in the summer or an hour later in the winter without having to undertake a wholesale time change for all.
 This would also eliminate any need for that pesky Daylight Saving Time.